-There are clear paths that anyone can follow to develop a career in atmospheric science, meteorology, climate science, oceanography, Earth system science or climate system science.
-These paths will open doors to many other branches of science and give students key advantages when it comes time to start research as an Honours or PhD student.
+There is always an easy path that anyone can follow to pursue a career in atmospheric science, climate science, meteorology, oceanography, climate systems science or earth systems science.
+The aforementioned path will open a door to various other branches of science.
+This will give students a major advantage when the time comes when it comes to starting research as honors or PhD students.

 All the domains of science, technology, engineering and mathematics are fundamentally grounded on “STEM.”
 Here are few hints to help aspiring students build a journey from high school to college.